LA deputies shoot passenger in traffic stop altercation

 LOS ANGELES (AP) - Sheriff’s officials say deputies shot and killed one person and detained another after an altercation during a traffic stop in East Los Angeles.

-The car was pulled over late Thursday about 7 miles east of downtown LA.
+The car was pulled over late Thursday about 7 miles (11 kilometers) east of downtown Los Angeles.

 Officials say some kind of struggle occurred with a man in the passenger seat and deputies opened fire.
 He was shot and died at a hospital.